ARMAND PART II

 “Thank you, Armand.
-I’m living, at least temporarily with a friend and her children in an apartment in T.O.
-I took the position in the Cosmetics department at the Macys’ while I pull myself together enough to start my freelance business again.
+I’m living, at with a friend and her children in an apartment in T.O. temporarily.
+I accepted the position in the Cosmetics department at Macys’ while I pull myself together enough to start my freelance business again.
 The only thing that takes my mind off it is dancing, and meeting you, Armand,” she smiled.

 He held her against his chest until she was about to burst.

-“I have made some friends Armand, and somewhat enjoy the job.
-At least I’m still working in a field I’m professional at.
+“I have made some friends Armand and somewhat enjoy the job.
+At least I’m still working in my profession.
 I know my business.”

 “Ah baby, baby.
-It’s all gonna be okay.”
+It will all be okay.”
+He assured her.